Lakota Feather Hair Ties

 Feather hair ties are traditionally worn by Native American dancers but you can use them in a variety of ways:

-MEDICINE WHEEL - The Medicine Wheel is an integral part of American Indian Spirituality.
+The Medicine Wheel is an integral part of American Indian Spirituality.
 It is based on the four cardinal directions and the four sacred colors.
-The circle represents life and the four colors symbolize the four directions, the four races, the four seasons and the four Lakota virtues of generosity, bravery, fortitude, and wisdom.
-At the center of the circle is the eternal fire from which everything originates and everything returns..
+The circle represents life and the four colors, like the seasons, are the changes we make on our journey.
+At the center of the circle is the eternal fire from which everything originates and everything returns.
 Read more about Four Colors Medicine Wheel.

 quill work is one of the oldest and fastest disappearing Native American art